 - Trees!
 The evergreens that decorate your living room at Christmas, the sugar maples that produce sweet sap for maple syrup, the hardwoods that go into the making of fine furniture – all support healthy seasonal and year-round locally-owned businesses in the valley.

 Their names say it all – these neighboring hamlets claim the high ground of the Catskill Mountains Scenic Byway.

 Highmount, at elevation 2,014 feet, is ski country, home of Belleayre Mountain Ski Center.
 Since 1950, skiers have been enjoying the slopes and the awesome views at this state-run facility, known for its challenging upper trails as well as family-friendly lower terrain.

 Originally named Summit, Highmount is the dividing line between two counties (Ulster and Delaware), two towns (Shandaken and Middletown) and two distinct watersheds (the Esopus and the East Branch Delaware River).
 Its views, bracing atmosphere and proximity to the Ulster & Delaware Rail Road made this a favored summering spot for vacationers.
 The legendary Grand Hotel, with its 700-foot piazza, golf course, and other amenities, dominated the landscape, and attracted the rich and famous, many of whom established opulent homes nearby.
 Opera star Amelita Galli Curci, Shakepearean actress Julia Marlowe, and prominent New York City physician Alexander Skene were among them.

 Pine Hill is tucked aside the Byway just east of Highmount.
 It was once known as the Saratoga of the Catskills because the Crystal Spring Water Company bottled pure spring water on a hillside overlooking the hamlet.
-A tourist mecca for half a century, the entire hamlet was recently named to the State and National Registers of Historic Places.
+A tourist mecca for half a century, the entire hamlet is on State and National Registers of Historic Places.